big-data-europe/demo-integrator-ui/README.md

 ./edit-hosts.sh
 ```

-Then start csswrapper and component you want to run (in this case namenode):
+To start Hadoop deployment with HDFS FileBrowser run:
 ```
-docker-compose up csswrapper
-docker-compose up namenode
-docker-compose up integrator-ui
+make hadoop
 ```

-Navigate to ```namenode.big-data-europe.aksw.org``` or ```namenode.big-data-europe.aksw.org``` to see the interface.
+Navigate to ```namenode.big-data-europe.aksw.org``` or ```integrator-ui.big-data-europe.aksw.org``` to see the interface.

 ## Deploying integrator demo
 You will need to rewrite your DNS to point to the particular server.
 In our case everything is deployed on a single machine for demo purposes and DNS entry ```*.big-data-europe.aksw.org``` is pointing to that machine.
-To deploy all the components simply run:
+To deploy the required components simply run e.g.:
 ```
-docker-compose up -d
+make hadoop
 ```

+## TODOs
+* Resource manager is not reachable